IDEAS FOR HOW TO CONNECT WITH YOUR STUDENT

 Do something together – a good way to more naturally move into conversation while developing relational trust is to do something together.
 Ex.
 Play in the park, wash the car, throw a baseball, go shopping, etc.

 Posture – consider the positioning and comfortability.
 Riding in the car puts you both in the same direction.
 If you are out for coffee or at a restaurant, find a place that is more open to the room so you can also watch what is going on.

 Words of praise – think through how you might lift up your mentee.
 Use words like: well done, great job, awesome, or I’m proud of you.

 Questions – ask questions that gets them sharing.
 Plan a few ahead of time.

-“Jesus said that heaven belongs to the children.
-Why would he say
+- Ask about their core, “Jesus said that heaven belongs to the children.
+Why would he say that?”

 When asking questions, make sure you have thought through your own answers.